fasrc/helmod/doc/FAQ.md

 See [this FAQ item](FAQ.md#how-do-i-compile-manually-instead-of-using-the-rpmbuild-macros) about building manually instead of using the macros.

-* The `%setup` section should just unpack the files, same as if they were sources.
+* The `%prep` section should just unpack the files, same as if they were sources.
 Alternatively, they can even be put in SOURCES pre-unpacked and `%prep` can do nothing; that's more efficient, but also more cumbersome for sharing).
 * The `%build` section can be blank (aside from standard template code).
 * The `%install` section can just copy files directly from `%{_topdir}/BUILD/%{name}-%{version}` (or `%{_topdir}/SOURCES/%{name}-%{version}` if pre-unpacked) to `%{buildroot}/%{_prefix}`.
 If the app is packaged as a *sharball*, that execution can go here, too.